Change-Agent: Towards Interactive Comprehensive Remote Sensing Change Interpretation and Analysis: EXPERIMENTS

 \subsection{Experimental Details}

 We implemented all models using the PyTorch deep learning framework and trained them on the NVIDIA GTX 4090 GPU.
-During training, we minimized the loss function defined by Equation \ref{Equation:loss_total} and employed the Adam optimizer \cite{adam} with an initial learning rate of 0.0001 to optimize the model parameters.
+During training, we minimized the loss function defined by Equation \ref{Equation:loss_total} and employed the Adam optimizer with an initial learning rate of 0.0001 to optimize the model parameters.
 We set the maximum number of epochs to 200 and utilized word embeddings with a dimensionality of 512.
-The backbone for feature extraction is the Siamese weight-shared Segformer-B1 \cite{xie2021segformer}.
+The backbone for feature extraction is the Siamese weight-shared Segformer-B1 \cite{xie2021segformer}. {In the two branches, we use three BI3 layers}.
 Initially, we trained the backbone until the sum of BLEU-4 and MIoU indicators did not increase for 50 consecutive epochs.
 Subsequently, we froze the backbone network and continued training the two branches separately.